Looking for information regarding home safety for elderly? You've come to the right place.

 Are items within safe reach for seniors?
 Are items clean and properly stored?
 A change in cleanliness can be an indication of decreased endurance, memory or a variety of other issues.
 Talk to your parents about this change and consult a health care professional if needed.

 Are there signs of fire or burns?
 Are there smoke detectors and do they work?
 Is there a carbon monoxide detector and is it working properly?
-Does the senior use an electric blanket and does it have an automatic shut off feature?

-Does the senior have a fire emergency plan and exit strategy?
 Are they physically able to leave the building, especially without the use of elevators?

 Can the senior prepare meals and hot drinks safely?
 Are they able to carry drinks and meals to the table or regular eating area?
-Some individuals find it difficult to cook meals everyday so they have meals delivered.
-Most cities have programs such as meals on wheels.

 Is the senior able to do their own shopping?
 Some local businesses and grocery stores deliver.